-The thermoplastic materials classified as "polyliners" have some limitations, most importantly operating temperature limits.
+The thermoplastic materials classified as "polyliners" have some limitations, most importantly operating temperature limits and high concentrations of CO2.
 Polyliners have been successfully installed in flowlines; disposal wells; water injection wells; plunger lifted, beam pumped, progressive cavity pumped, gas lifted, free flowing, and submersible pumped production wells.

-The two types of liners that Fasken Oil & Ranch Ltd. have in operation are the Falcon Polycore and Falcon Enertube:
+The three types of liners that Fasken Oil & Ranch Ltd. have in operation are the Falcon Polycore and Falcon Enertube:

-- ◆ Falcon PolycoreTM is a high-density polyethylene (HDPE) liner that has been used to protect tubulars in the Permian Basin since 1992.
-The patented product and can be used in oil producing wells with a maximum temperature of 160°F and water handling wells or flowlines with a maximum temperature of 180°F. - Falcon EnertubeTM is a specially formulated blend of polyolefin resins designed specifically for oilfield service.
+- ◆ Falcon Polycore[TM] is a high-density polyethylene (HDPE) liner that has been used to protect tubulars in the Permian Basin since 1992.
+The patented product and can be used in oil producing wells with a maximum temperature of 160°F and water handling wells or flowlines with a maximum temperature of 180°F. - ◆ Falcon Enertube[TM] is a specially formulated blend of polyolefin resins designed specifically for oilfield service.
 It has a maximum temperature limitation of 210°F in most oil and gas production, disposal and enhanced recovery systems.
-The product is made to the same precise dimensional requirements as PolycoreTM and is enhanced by approximately a 50 percent increase in tensile strength.
+The product is made to the same precise dimensional requirements as Polycore[TM] and is enhanced by approximately a 50 percent increase in tensile strength. - ◆ Falcon Ultratube[TM] is a seamless engineering thermoplastic manufactured from a proprietary blended polyphenylene sulfide resin specially designed for downhole oil and gas production environments.
+It has a maximum temperature limitation of 350° F in most environments.

-Both liner products are flexible and highly abrasion resistant which accounts for their success in the elimination of tubing rod wear, wire line, mechanical, and handling damage.
+All of Western Falcon liner products are flexible and highly abrasion resistant which accounts for their success in the elimination of tubing rod wear, wire line, mechanical, and handling damage.
+Surface roughness is .0006 allowing for help in pressure drop and reduction in lifting cost.
+The smoothness of the liner overcomes the ID restriction of the liner.
 They are recyclable chemically inert materials that provide a seamless corrosion barrier.
 The thermoplastics are tolerant to minor surface damage and eliminate concerns with holidays or voids as in adhesive or thermally bonded liners and coatings.